tcopeland/194x/README.md

 #### TODO

-* Enemy plane disappears when hit by bullet
 * Enemy plane explodes when hit by bullet
 * Make sound when player fires bullet
 * Pressing 's' (or 'm'?) during gameplay mutes sound